asimonder/asimonder.github.io/_pages/research.md

     <img src="{{ '/assets/img/DNS_MABL.jpg' | relative_url }}" alt="DNS of air-sea interface" class="img-fluid rounded">
   </div>
   <div class="col-sm-7">
-    This is the core of our research program.
-We use large-scale Direct Numerical Simulation (DNS) to generate "ground-truth" data of the turbulent air-sea boundary layer, unraveling the fundamental physics of momentum, heat, and gas exchange.
-The insights from these simulations are used to develop and validate a new generation of more accurate, physics-aware turbulence models and novel machine learning methods for two-phase flows.
+    Our fundamental research targets the micro-physics of the air–sea interface.
+Using large-scale Direct Numerical Simulations (DNS), we generate comprehensive ground-truth datasets that resolve turbulent momentum and heat exchange, as well as multiphase processes such as wave breaking, sea spray, and bubble entrainment.
+These datasets provide the foundation for developing and validating physics-based parameterizations, novel turbulence closures, and data-driven approaches including machine learning.
   </div>
 </div>